Incredible performance at an incredible price

 Vivid Audio Giya G3 s2

 So, whilst better performance can be obtained, you’d have to spend at least 10k to achieve this.
-It’s always the last few percent that cost the most to achieve!
-Nonetheless, the NuPrime just performs admirably even in the context of super high end speakers and that really is quite remarkable.
+It’s always the last few percents that cost the most to achieve!
+Nonetheless, the NuPrime just performs admirably even in the context of super high-end speakers and that really is quite remarkable.

 I’ve heard many class D amps, but have liked very few.
-While bass control and neutrality are often a piece of cake for these amps, they are usually let down by thinness, harmonic deficiences and an unnatural timbre.
+While bass control and neutrality are often a piece of cake for these amps, they are usually let down by thinness, harmonic deficiencies, and an unnatural timbre.
 The NuPrime ST-10 is the first class D design that sounds timbrally wholly convincing to me.
-Piano really sounds like piano, not like synthesizer and vocals are just as direct-coupled as they are in real life.
+A piano really sounds like a piano, not like a synthesizer and vocals are just as direct-coupled as they are in real life.
 Add in bass heft and thundering dynamics like I have not yet heard from other class D designs.
-Only the Mola-Mola Kalugas ultimately provide more refinement and transparency but these are placed at the complete opposite price spectrum.
+Only the Mola-Mola Kaluga’s ultimately provide more refinement and transparency but these are placed at the complete opposite price spectrum.

-Finally, NuPrime believe that the customer should be able to choose from a palette of amps with different characteristics, to match personal taste.
-So, should all this talk about purity and powerful dynamics put you off and you’d prefer a more creamy-rich sounding amp, then NuPrime has alternative solutions for that such as the the MCH-K38 or STA-9.
-In any event the ST-10 is my new class D reference in its price category, and way above it.
+Finally, NuPrime believes that the customer should be able to choose from a palette of amps with different characteristics, to match personal taste.
+So, should all this talk about purity and powerful dynamics put you off and you’d prefer a more creamy-rich sounding amp, then NuPrime has alternative solutions for that such as the MCH-K38 or STA-9.
+In any event, the ST-10 is my new class D reference in its price category, and way above it.